Early rumours are already swirling around Google's successor to the wildly popular Pixel phones.

 When will the Google Pixel XL 2 be available in Australia?

-Google's track record with regards to local launches of its flagship handsets is an unusual one, with some phones launching imminently upon announcement, and others waiting some time before being officially available down under.
-Based on the Pixel phone release, however, we're optimistic that we should see the next generation Pixel phones relatively rapidly in Australia.
+Google's track record with regards to local launches of its flagship handsets is an unusual one, with some phones launching close to announcement, and others waiting some time before being officially available down under.
+Based on the Pixel phone release, however, we're optimistic that we should see the next generation Pixel phones relatively rapidly in Australia, most likely by the end of October.

 How much will the Google Pixel XL 2 cost?